massdriver-cloud/docs/docs/json_schema_cheat_sheet/04-conditionally-requiring-fields.md

 ### Conditionally Displayed Fields

-Conditionally _displaying_ the field is also possible with a slighly modified `properties` structure.
+Conditionally _displaying_ the field is also possible with a slightly modified `properties` structure.

 In this example the conditional fields are placed beneath the `dependencies` field.